Here Be Dragons Episode 7

 He knew what lay ahead of him if he continued down-slope.
 His father had made that clear.

-First, he had to get off this mountain.
 Depending on where one observed it from, this obstacle was either a seemingly sheer rock face almost ten kilometres high, or a half-day’s walk down a long slope.
 In his current physical state, neither were possible.
 Either way, the only practical way back to Rimtown involved using Zubin’s airship.
-And only the priest could summon it.

-He crumpled to his hands and knees, as if worshipping the cruel world outside this mountain and beyond the safety of House Brassard.
-His eyes began to well up and his chest to heave, but resistance from the tightly constricting padding discouraged him from sobbing.
+His eyes welled up and his chest tried to heave, but resistance from the tightly constricting padding discouraged him from sobbing.

 The tunnel was an allegory of his life: he was alone, on a slippery slope to a dangerous future; his path was predetermined; his only choice was to go forwards or back, and both led to despair and an uncertain – and possibly short-lived – future.